Zondax/filecoin-solidity/docs/report/milestone_2.md

 sidebar_position: 3
 ---

-During this Milestone we will complete the implementation of all remaining methods and built-in actors marked as “export” and that are ready to be integrated within the library.
-We will provide short solidity documentation as we keep integrating APIs.
+During this milestone, we completed the implementation of all remaining methods and built-in actors marked as “export” and that are ready to be integrated within the library.
+We provided short solidity documentation as we were integrating APIs.

 ## Deliverables